romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-How can access to reusable GitHub Actions be controlled within an enterprise?
+Q: How can access to reusable GitHub Actions be controlled within an enterprise?
 <details><summary>Show the answer</summary><p>

 - **By configuring repository visibility and access permissions, and using GitHub's built-in features to restrict the use of actions to authorized personnel**